-Jason is the interim priest-in-charge at the church.
+Jason is our recently appointed Incumbent at the church.
 A longterm Parkdale resident, Jason is a theological educator and community-engaged priest.
 He is committed to the Anglican tradition of geographical ‘parish’ ministry.
 Here the parish refers not only to the congregation, but to the neighbourhood as well.

 The Rev. Claudette Taylor is our permanent Deacon, not only participating in the leading of worship but essentially involved in organizing many parish activities, particularly the vital ‘Social Ministry’ organization.
 Claudette is a long time parishioner here and was called by this community to accept her role as deacon.
 Claudette was ordained in December 2012.

 Michael’s wife Dorothy is deeply involved too and is a great asset to this community and the neighbourhood at large.
-Dorothy has been a member of the congregation since 1986.
 She is passionate about connecting the church with the community around us and heartily supports all efforts to do so.
 She is an enthusiastic participant in HOPE Community Garden across from the church and has been a member of the Steering Committee for many years.
-She is one of our representatives on the West End Interfaith Refugee Settlement Committee (3 churches and a mosque) who are currently looking forward to welcoming their third refugee family – this time, a Christian family from Pakistan.
+She is one of our representatives on the West End Interfaith Refugee Settlement Committee (3 churches and a mosque).
 Part of being a welcoming community in Parkdale is hospitality, and Dorothy looks forward to opportunities to extend hospitality to both our parish family and the wider community.

 Michael Burtt is the Founder and Artistic Director of Making Room Community Arts.
 For over a decade, he has been bringing Parkdale residents together to celebrate and reflect through collaborative art making.
 Michael brings these skills and interests to his various roles in and around Epiphany and St. Mark Church.
 As a Sunday School teacher, Michael approaches prayer as something we do with our hearts, bodies and spirits and tries to share this sensibility with the kids of Epiphany and St. Mark.
 Michael is also part of the Jeremiah Community.
 Along with Jason McKinney, Michael started the Friday morning Centering Prayer group.
 His most recent venture is “Contemplative Parkdale,” a group committed to bringing Christian Contemplative practice into our daily lives.